|SETTING CIRCLES and HOW TO USE THEM : Dave Tyler’s Method.

 - Knowing where south is.

-- Knowing the Right Ascension and Declination of the object.
+- Knowing the Right Ascension and Declination of the object that you seek.

 Right Ascension can be thought of as the Longitude of the Heavens, measured in hours.
 Declination an elevation angle related to the north celestial pole